nyantropy/Gravitas/ARCHITECTURE.md

 program into `ParticleEmitterComponent`.
 Hot reload, legacy `loadParticleEffect`, and editor live preview prefer this compiled runtime descriptor and fall back to the compatibility descriptor only if compilation is invalid.
-This preserves existing game behavior while keeping ECS playback separate from editor graph structures and leaving a clean insertion point for a future CPU/GPU particle program backend.
+This preserves existing application behavior while keeping ECS playback separate from editor graph structures and leaving a clean insertion point for a future CPU/GPU particle program backend.